 We have many neural pathways, or circuits, in the brain.
-There is an input, the message gets delivered and received and our brain plugs into a response.
-We have such rapid fire ‘inputs’ from our many information sources, our constant and fast-paced ‘plugged in’ world.
-Our brain is convinced that it should respond in some way to nearly all of these inputs, even if it’s deciding what emails to delete.
+There is input, the message gets delivered and received, and then our brain plugs into a response.
+We can have an overwhelming amount of rapid-fire ‘inputs’ from our fast-paced, ‘plugged in’ world.
+And our brain is convinced that it should respond in some way to nearly all of these inputs, even if it’s just deciding what emails to delete.

-Some pathways get used with more frequency than others and cause greater activation of the autonomic system that regulates our stress response.
-While these fight or flight reactions were established in our species a long time ago, our modern lives not only activate these stress reactions with greater frequency but also with less ‘discharge’.
+Some pathways are used more frequently than others and this causes greater activation of the autonomic system that regulates our stress response.
+While these ‘fight or flight’ reactions evolved so that we would act to respond to immediate danger, our moderns lifestyles not only activate these stress reactions with greater frequency but also with less ‘discharge’.
 We aren’t running through the woods to the safety of our cave after a stressful event, we are sitting at our desks and moving on to the next stress-filled exchange.
-The chronic pulsing of stress hormones eventually fatigues our system, impacting our wellbeing in many ways.
+The chronic pulsing of stress hormones eventually fatigues our system and impacts our wellbeing in a variety ways.

-Regular cardio exercise, like jogging or running allows the body to discharge these stress hormones that accumulate from our everyday stress.
-It’s no wonder that this kind of exercise reduces depression and anxiety, and increases our physical and emotional health.
-Mindfulness practices can serve to prevent some of the stress hormones building up to begin with and can provide a response that brings balance back to the system in ‘real time’ as it were.
-A run this afternoon can ‘clear things out’ but your mindfulness between now and then can keep you from having such big spikes of adrenaline from all the stressors, large and small, that dance across our awareness each day.
+It’s true that regular cardio exercise like jogging or running allows the body to discharge these stress hormones.
+So it’s not surprising that this kind of exercise reduces depression and anxiety AND positively impacts our physical and emotional health.
+However, mindfulness practices can also prevent the build up of some stress hormones and provide a response that helps bring balance back to the system in ‘real time’.
+A run this afternoon can ‘clear things out’, but your mindfulness practice between now and then can keep you from having such big spikes of adrenaline from all the stressors—large and small—that dance across our awareness each day.

-Here’s an illustration of creating alternate pathways for a common ‘input’ of stress:
+Here’s an example to illustrate a way of creating alternate pathways for a common ‘input’ of stress:

-With practice you can find a mechanism for noticing and acknowledging the steps that are surging along at lightning speed in your brain.
-You might notice that you are irritated, panicked about soothing your baby, worried about being late, or frustrated about the timing of your appointment.
-But you can then expand past it.
+With practice you can find a mechanism for noticing and acknowledging the things that are surging along at lightning speed in your brain.
+You might notice that you’re irritated, panicked about soothing your baby, worried about being late, or frustrated about the timing of your appointment.
+But you can deliberately position yourself differently in relationship to these thoughts.
 The first step, however, is the noticing.

 If you’ve been practicing mindful attention, you might be able to keep following the path of your thoughts while offering an alternative response to your brain.
-You might remember to take deep breaths, or simply noticing how it feels to sit in your car.
-Noticing your hands on the steering wheel, you might start to soften your hands, relaxing your arms and your shoulders.
-Perhaps straightening your spine and reaching your neck from side to side to soften it would be your reminder.
-You notice that the lake from this place you sit is extraordinarily blue today.
-You might start to describe this to your baby, sweetly telling her stories of how fun summer will be when she gets to put her toes in the lake.
-Everyone benefits from this alternate response.
+You might remember to take deep breaths, or simply notice how it feels to sit in your car.
+Observing your hands on the steering wheel, you might start to soften your hands, relaxing your arms and your shoulders.
+Perhaps straightening your spine and moving your neck from side to side to soften it can be your reminder.
+While you’re waiting for traffic to start moving, you may notice that the lake is extraordinarily blue today.
+You might start to describe this to your baby, sweetly telling her stories of how fun it will be this summer when she gets to dip her toes into the lake.
+Everyone can benefit from this alternate response.

-This response might be available to you more readily at some times than others.
-It is only through practice does our brain come to accept and embrace an alternate response pathway.
-If you always get angry and agitated in traffic, that pathway is fairly well travelled and taking another route (in your neural pathways if not through the city) will take some nudging on the part of your thoughts.
+We can also recognize that this response might be available to you more readily at certain times rather than others.
+That’s okay!
+It’s only through practice that our brain accepts and embraces an alternate response pathway.
+If you always get angry and agitated in traffic, that pathway is fairly well travelled.
+Taking another route (in your neural pathways if not through the city) will take some nudging on the part of your thoughts.

 An essential part of mindfulness is compassion and acceptance.
-And if you find yourself a hot mess about your day, you can also have a trained response to bring kindness and softening to your awareness.
-There is no goal –oriented fix with mindfulness practice, just gentle attention.
+And if you find yourself in a hot mess due to a stressful day, you can also have a trained response to bring kindness and softening to your awareness.
+There is no goal–oriented ‘fix’ with mindfulness practice, just gentle attention.

-We have long agreed that stress-related conditions have been eroding the physical and emotional health of both adults and children over the last decades.
-Neuroscientists are validating that meditation can shift us out of these ‘reactions’ and teach us new ‘responses’ that help increase flow and wellbeing in our brains and bodies.
+Experts have long agreed that stress-related conditions are eroding the physical and emotional health of both adults and children.
+Neuroscientists are validating that meditation and mindfulness practices can shift us out of these ‘reactions’ and teach us new ‘responses’ that help increase flow and wellbeing in our brains and bodies.